ngeiswei/ardour/gtk2_ardour/tracker/README.md

 ## TODO

+- [ ] Support toggling width of column (compress names like mixer strip) and have tip display the entire name (see Carla for shortening names, as well as Ardour of course).
 - [ ] Fix automation of different processors
 - [ ] Access to ardour via PublicEditor whenever possible
 - [ ] Deal with `***` in a proper manner (using the  "Overwrite *" button)